Angelastic/hello-world/README.md

 hello-world
 ===========

-This is the thing at the thing at the place on the planet
+This is the thing at the thing at the place on the planet.